Job Ad Writing Tips to Filter Out Unqualified Candidates

 1. Use Clear Screening Attributes

-In job ad writing, include discrete screening attributes that will appear as filters in your ATS and job boards.
+Include clear screening criteria that can be used as filters in your ATS and on job boards.
 Examples include required certifications, programming languages, or license numbers.
 For example, write "Required: Active CPA license" rather than "CPA preferred."
-That one change reduces ambiguity for both systems and candidates and supports filtering candidates job ad style.
+That one change reduces ambiguity for both systems and candidates and helps the job ad filter unsuitable candidates.

 2. Include Pre-Application Questions